Atashnezhad/Amin-Atashnezhad/README.md

 Last two years I have been involved in developing an AI platform for autonomous drilling in geothermal wells which I developed a standalone software in python using tkinter library.

-I love astronomy, piano, and mechanical clocks and I am building one in my spare time (below is my clock demo desined for STILLWATER, OK, USA).
+I love astronomy, piano, and mechanical clocks and I am building one in my spare time.

 Here is the list of the latest projects that I have been working on in the data science domain.